HOUGuide

 The Best Restaurants In The Medical Center

-Because you can only get the #7 combo at that one chain restaurant so many times.
+Because you can only get the #7 combo at Whataburger so many times.

-Houston’s Medical Center is the largest medical complex in the world, making up an entire neighborhood in H-Town.
-While this neighborhood is home to some of the brightest minds in medicine who save lives daily, it isn’t exactly known for its expansive dining options.
-Finding a good restaurant in the area can be something of a treasure hunt, and we’ve already found the gold.
+Houston’s Medical Center is the largest medical complex in the world, making up an entire neighborhood in Houston.
+While this area is home to some of the brightest minds in medicine who save lives daily, it isn’t exactly known for its expansive dining options.
 These are the best spots to head to before your next physical, or after a day of keeping Houstonians healthy.

 THE SPOTS